REPORTS

 POLITICS

-Special Op Shop: How Auchan supplies Russian military and sends employees to war
+Special Op Shop: How Auchan supplies the Russian military and sends its own employees to war

 From the outset of the full-scale invasion, Russian hypermarket chain Auchan has been supplying goods to the Russian military in the occupied regions of Ukraine.
 According to a joint investigation by The Insider and Le Monde, supplies to the military have been positioned as “humanitarian aid” and comprised both goods from Auchan warehouses and goods collected by volunteers in Auchan stores in different regions of the country.
 In some regions, deliveries were organized in direct cooperation with local authorities.
 In addition to supplying goods, Auchan helped the military registration and enlistment offices to draw in recruits from among its employees for the mobilization effort.